-Voter myopia is real.
-But, as Wlezien (2015) argues, this does not mean that they are as short-sighted as past research would suggest.
-My results show that voters do not have economic times frames that span only the election year (Healy and Lenz 2014) or even just the past few months (Achen and Bartels 2016).
-But neither do they imply that the past economy has some abiding effect on which party voters choose to support (Stiers, Dassonneville, and Lewis-Beck 2019).
-Rather, voters respond most strongly to economic change that has taken place over the past few years, but with diminishing effect.

-In one respect, that voter myopia is less severe than we might have thought is reassuring.
-Put simply, it means that governments must contend with the consequences of more of their actions.
-Some suggest that this myopia might reflect a rational decision on the part of the electorate (Achen and Bartels 2016; Wlezien 2015): it makes sense to ignore the first view years of economic change if decisions that the incumbent's predecessor made continue to reverberate through the system.
+My findings show that voter myopia is real.
+The economic voting effect itself decays over time.
+But, as Wlezien (2015) argues, it does not decay as quickly as past research would suggest.
+My results show that the economic voting effect does not last only the election year (Healy and Lenz 2014) or even just the past few months (Achen and Bartels 2016).
+Rather, the economic voting effect is strongest where economic time frames are shortest, decays to half its value after around a year and a half, then continues to decay thereafter.
+Some suggest that this pattern might reflect a rational decision on the part of the electorate (Achen and Bartels 2016; Wlezien 2015): it makes sense to ignore the first view years of economic change if decisions that the incumbent's predecessor made continue to reverberate through the system.
 I am not so sure.
-Given that forgetting is a natural part of information processing I, like Huber, Hill, and Lenz (2012), suspect that this myopia arises due to fundamental limits on human cognition.
-Accordingly, I expect that it is simply a happy accident that voters remember more than we might have given them credit for in the past.
+Given that forgetting is a natural part of information processing I, like Huber, Hill, and Lenz (2012), suspect that the pattern I find arises due to fundamental limits on human cognition.